 Trisha and Nicky’s campaign didn’t start particularly well when they came last in their four-boat heat from which one crew progressed direct to the semi-finals.
-This put them in the repechage, on which everything hinged as qualifying for the semis meant qualifying for the Olympics.
+This put them in the repechage, on which their chance for Olympic qualification hinged.
 They needed to come second out of four.

-Based on their repechage time, they were placed into the D final which they lead from start to finish.
+The large entry mean that there were three semi-finals; those boats took up the A-C finals and places 1-18.
+Based on their repechage time, Trisha and Nicky were placed into the D final, which they lead from start to finish, placing them 19th overall.

 These may have been genuine feelings or they could have been examples of positive spin for public consumption.
 Some members of the crew were less happy.
 Dot Blackie adds, for instance, “It was just horrible because all the men’s boats had qualified, and then there was the whole thing about the four doing better than is place-wise, even though theirs was a different type of event because it wasn’t an Olympic qualifier.
 And we were just shattered.”